Walter Benjamin Garland: Early life

-Military service and later life
+Military service

 The outbreak of the Spanish Civil War in 1936 resulted in many international communist parties sending manpower and financial support to Republican Spain.
 Garland, being a staunch anti-fascist and member of the American communist movement, volunteered for service in Spain.
-He sailed for France aboard the SS Champlain on 5 January 1937 and from there made his way to Republican lines.
+He sailed for France aboard the SS Champlain on January 5, 1937 and from there made his way to Republican lines.
 Once in Spain he joined what would become the Abraham Lincoln Battalion, in which he was appointed section commander on account of his previous military experience.

-Garland was wounded in battle on 27 February during the advance of the 17th International Column on Jarama.
+Garland was wounded in battle on February 27 during the advance of the 17th International Column on Jarama.
 During his convalescence, Garland was selected to attend officer training school, and he returned to the front as the commander of a machine gun battalion (dubbed the Washington Battalion.)
 Garland was wounded for a second time in July 1937 during the Republican defeat at the Battle of Brunete.
 Following his second wounding, Garland was promoted to captain and given command of the Canadian Mackenzie–Papineau Battalion while the formation was in training.
 In August he collaborated with Langston Hughes and Harry Haywood to broadcast a radio message to the United States live from Spain with the intent to drum up support for the Republican cause.

 Garland was ordered to return to the United States in October to raise funding and manpower for the International Brigades.
 Once he had returned to the United States, Garland began to lobby Congress to lift the armaments ban on Republican Spain.
-In 1938 he ran as the Communist Party's candidate for the New York 17th Assembly District, an office he would run for again in 1940.
+In 1938 he ran as the Communist Party's candidate for New York's 17th State Assembly district, an office he would run for again in 1940.
 Garland continued to be active with the Friends of the Abraham Lincoln Brigade and the American Medical Bureau after the defeat of the Republican cause in 1939.

 In the lead up to the Second World War, Garland was monitored by the Federal Bureau of Investigation, which concluded that Garland was an individual who should be considered dangerous and "who in all probability should be interned in event of war" on account of his communist activities and service in Spain.
 Following the entry of the United States into World War II, Garland attempted to reenlist in the US Army but was initially denied.
 He tried again and was accepted into the 731st Military Police Battalion stationed at Fort Wadsworth on Staten Island.
 Garland was appointed as an instructor, and taught classes on mortar, machine-gun, and armed scout-car tactics.
 He also taught map-making and gave lectures on his role in the Brunete campaign.
 He developed a new gun sight for machine-guns mounted on armed scout cars.
 Garland was promoted to the rank of first sergeant, but was not deployed overseas despite repeated requests.